 The filter list is managed in MPX-Config and can be stored to or retrieved from the multiplexer.
-Clicking on a traffic sign toggles it between a pass sign (\square) and a block sign (\diamondsuit), which determines whether that specific sentence will be passed or blocked on that channel.
+Clicking on a traffic sign toggles it between a pass sign (1) and a block sign (4), which determines whether that specific sentence will be passed or blocked on that channel.
 Each column represents an input of the multiplexer, including the input from the computer (PC).
 The following management functions are available:

-- Store Stores the filter list from MPX-Config into the multiplexer.
-Any existing filter rules in the multiplexer are overwritten with the ones in the list. - Load Loads the filter list from the multiplexer into MPX-Config.
+Store Stores the filter list from MPX-Config into the multiplexer.
+Any existing filter rules in the multiplexer are overwritten with the ones in the list.

+Load Loads the filter list from the multiplexer into MPX-Config.
 The loaded filter rules are added to any existing rules in the list.
-If you do not want this, clear the list by pressing the Clear List button first. - Delete Delete a filter rule from the list.
-Select the filter rule to be deleted by clicking on the formatter (e.g. 'RMC') and press the Delete button. - Capture Enables the capture mode.
+If you do not want this, clear the list by pressing the Clear List button first.

+Delete Delete a filter rule from the list in MPX-Config.
+Select the filter rule to be deleted by clicking on the formatter (e.g. 'RMC') and press the Delete button.

+Capture Enables the capture mode.
 The filter list will be filled automatically with the NMEA sentences that are received by the multiplexer.
-For this function to work, it is necessary that any 'Talker ID' settings be cleared first, since MPX-Config enables the 'Channel ID's' option to determine the input channel on which sentences are received.
-Any programmed Talker ID overrules the Channel ID for that channel, effectively blocking that channel for capturing. - Add Add a filter rule.
+For this function to work properly, it is necessary that any 'Talker ID' and 'Channel ID' settings be cleared first.
+Otherwise, the list will be filled with modified sentences instead of the originals.

+Add a filter rule.
 Type the desired sentence address into the edit box left of the Add button and press Add or the enter key.
-This will enter a new filter rule with all channels blocked (○).
+This will enter a new filter rule with all channels blocked ().
 The input is case-insensitive; every entered sentence formatter will be converted into uppercase.
-The input must contain 5 characters, including wildcards. - Clear List This button clears the filter list in MPX-Config (not the multiplexer!).
+The input must contain 5 characters, including wildcards.

+Clear List This button clears the filter list in MPX-Config (not the multiplexer!).
 To clear the list in the multiplexer, press the Store button after clearing the list in MPX-Config.